artefox1/minecraft-assembler-schematic-generator/README.md

 # Custom Python Assembler and Minecraft Barrel ROM Schematic Generator for 1.21.8

-The assembler is written for the [SB CPU 3 ISA](https://docs.google.com/spreadsheets/d/145FgBEBUMqR2AwzehXJ7kyqvEKSq50dz7CUwtCOcKwo/edit?usp=sharing).
+The assembler compiles programs written for the [SB CPU 3 ISA](https://docs.google.com/spreadsheets/d/145FgBEBUMqR2AwzehXJ7kyqvEKSq50dz7CUwtCOcKwo/edit?usp=sharing) into a .mc file, and the schematic generator turns the machine code into a Minecraft barrel ROM compatible for SB CPU 3.

-The assembler is not case sensitive, and comments can be written with ; # /.

-Multiple expressions on the same line get logically OR'ed together.

 Thanks to [Sloimay](https://github.com/Sloimayyy/mcschematic) for the WorldEdit schematic generator.

 ## Instructions
-Write your assembly code in `asm.s`, or create a new file and make sure to reference it in `assembly.py` under `asmcode = open('assembly/YOURFILE.s', 'r')`
+Write your assembly code in `asm.s`, or create a new file and make sure to reference it in `assembly.py` under `asmcode = open('YOURFILE.s', 'r')`

 Then, run `assembly.py` and you should see a file named `output.mc` in the machine folder.
 Once you have that, run `schem.py`, which will read the `output.mc` machine code and turn it into a Minecraft schematic full of barrels with items in them.